 It's been part of the statute since it passed in 2003.

-The whole thing is about the revisions that were made to remove stigmatizing language and it's not recent either.
+The whole thing is about the revisions that were made to remove stigmatizing language, and it's not recent either.

-Like I said, that substitute House Bill 1551 passed in June 2020.
+Like I said, that Substitute House Bill 1551 passed in June 2020.

-This Gateway Pundit article is straight-up stupid, too.
+This Gateway Pundit article is straight up stupid, too.

-Quote, WAC246-100-040 was certified on October 25th, 2019, months prior to the coronavirus outbreak in the United States.
+It ends with this ominous line: quote, WAC 246-100-040 was certified on October 25th, 2019, months prior to the coronavirus outbreak in the United States.

-The implication is supposed to obviously be that they passed this law where health officials get to be like cops just before the first cases of COVID were diagnosed because they knew that COVID was coming, and then that the health people get to act like cops and put Alex and his friends into FEMA camp.
+The implication is supposed to obviously be that they passed this law where health officials get to be like cops just before the first cases of COVID were diagnosed because they knew that COVID was coming, and then that the health people get to act like cops and put Alex and his friends into FEMA camps.

 This is just really bad work for a few reasons.